 Doctors can help individuals

-If a person with neuropathy is searching for alternative treatments, a doctor may help them find a more appropriate option.
+If someone with neuropathy is searching for alternative treatments, a doctor may help them find more appropriate options.
 By discussing therapeutic goals and the perceived benefits of using CBD oil, doctors can help establish reasonable pain relief goals and set realistic expectations.

-While many people living with neuropathy explore using CBD products, evidence for its efficacy is lacking.
+While many people living with neuropathy have explored using CBD products, evidence for its effectiveness is lacking.

 Certain CBD products, including CBD oils, are unregulated.
 Products coming from unlicensed sources may contain contaminants or different amounts of CBD and THC than the labels suggest.

-Individuals living with neuropathy who do not feel they are experiencing sufficient pain relief from traditional therapies should speak with their doctor.
+Individuals living with neuropathy who do not feel they are experiencing sufficient pain relief from traditional therapies can speak with a doctor.

-A person must tell their doctor if they are taking CBD products to monitor for potential signs of toxicity, side effects, and efficacy.
+A person must tell a doctor if they are taking CBD products so that they can monitor for potential signs of toxicity, side effects, and efficacy.